technion/maia_mailguard/README.md

 This fork was created to resolve specific issues and for the purpose of providing the community a place to send patches when the mainline was unresponsive.

 I am happy to assist with ongoing merging however please note there is no intent in writing new features for this application.

+# Notes

+If login stops working for correct credentials try clearing your browser cookies first.